amorphic/jimternet/content/pages/about.md

 Slug: about
 Header_Cover: /images/sydney_drones.jpg

 My name is James Stewart.
-I'm a music-lover, home-brewer, husband, father maker and long-time technology enthusiast.
+I'm a music-lover, home-brewer, husband, father, maker and long-time technology enthusiast.

 An IT professional since around the time the [Millenium Bug][Millenium Bug] was causing a fuss, I currently work remotely from my base on Australia's New South Wales Central Coast as an Open Source Software Developer and DevOps Engineer.
 Previously I specialised in Linux and Monitoring but these days I'd rather just be coding in Python.